EnriqueNueve/TF_Toolbox/README.md

 # TF_Toolbox
-An organized repo for all things TensorFlow: tutorials, notes, and models.
+An organized repo for all things TensorFlow: tutorials, data, and models.

 ## Tutorials
 ---